Seasonal Affective Disorder (SAD) - Topic Overview What is seasonal affective disorder (SAD)? Seasonal affective disorder, or SAD, is a type of

 Symptoms come and go at about the same time each year.

-For most people with SAD, symptoms start in September or October and end in
+Most people with SAD start to have symptoms in September or October and feel better by

 April or May.